Pathway Gap Year Program

 Please follow these simple steps to complete your process.

-Step 1: Complete the Lake Geneva Camps and Conferences application by clicking ‘Apply Today’ below.
+Step 1: Complete the Lake Geneva Camps and Conferences application and submit the $500 nonrefundable deposit.

-Step 2a (If you are self-funded): Upon completion of the Lake Geneva Camps and Conferences application you will receive a Welcome Email including a link to Moody Bible Institute’s Distance Learning courses.
+Step 2a: Upon completion of the Lake Geneva Camps and Conferences application you will receive a Welcome Email including a link to Moody Bible Institute’s Distance Learning courses.
 Please complete this application according to the instructions in the email.